basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 eventually consistent fashion and others in a strongly consistent fashion, depending on your use case.

-To apply strong consistency to a bucket, you must create a [[bucket type
-|Using Bucket Types]] that sets the `consistent` bucket property to
-`true`, activate the type, and then apply that type to specific bucket/key pairs.
+To apply strong consistency to a bucket, you must create a [[bucket type|Using Bucket Types]] that sets the `consistent` bucket property to `true`, activate that type, and then apply that type to specific bucket/key pairs.

 To give an example, we'll create a bucket type called